Address format by country and area: Norway

 The first line, Recipient (Person or Entity), is the legal recipient of the item being sent.
-The Recipient's name must be marked on the Recipient's mail box in order for the item to be delivered.
+The Recipient's name must be marked on the Recipient's mail box for the item to be delivered.

 Flat or floor number is not part of Norwegian postal addresses.

 The postal code (always four digits) is mandatory.
 If a PO box is used (e.g. Postboks 250 Sentrum), it replaces Street name + Number.
 PO box addresses have postal codes which differ from those used for street addresses.
 Some areas do not have street names.
 For these areas, Street name + Number is replaced by a local designation determined by the Norwegian postal service.

 O

 Oman

 In the Sultanate of Oman (2012), the address is formatted as follows: